Cost of Living in Colorado Springs, CO 2022

 Even better for renters, Colorado also has the lowest sales tax in the country, which recently decreased in January this year from 3.12% to 3.07%.
 Homebuyers benefit from extremely low property taxes too.

-While taxes won’t likely break the bank in terms of living expenses in Colorado Springs, you’ll need to keep them in mind when making the move.
-For anyone moving out of state, it is important to consider cross-country movers, storage, hotels, and transportation costs to get settled in.
-Also remember that these moves will require additional fees such as apartment application fees, security deposits, pet deposits, and other add-ons.
+While taxes won’t likely break the bank in terms of living expenses in Colorado Springs, you’ll need to keep them in mind when moving.
+If you’re moving out of state, it is important to consider cross-country movers, storage, hotels, and transportation costs to get settled in.
+Also, remember that these moves will require additional fees such as apartment application fees, security deposits, pet deposits, and other add-ons.

 As you can imagine, your recommended salary will depend entirely on the type of lifestyle you plan to lead.
-The living wage in Colorado Springs is $14.77 an hour, which is the basic wage necessary for paying essentials such as housing, food, and necessities.
-This living wage does not account for any extra costs like entertainment and dining.
+The living wage in Colorado Springs is $17.13 an hour, which is the basic wage necessary for paying for essentials such as housing costs, food, and necessities.
+This living wage does not account for extra costs like entertainment and dining.

-Before you pack your bags and move on over to Colorado Springs, it’s important to remember that living wage, average salary, and recommended salary are very different things.
-To determine your recommended salary you can follow the 30% rule for rent.
+Before you pack your bags and move to Colorado Springs, it’s important to remember that living wage, average salary, and recommended salary are very different.
+To determine your recommended salary, you can follow the 30% rule for rent.

-Based on the 30% rule, you should not be spending more than one-third of your gross income on rent.
-For example, if your rent is close to the median for a one-bedroom apartment in Colorado Springs at $1,100, according to the 30% rule, your monthly wages should be at least $3,300 per month or an annual salary of $39,6000.
+Based on the 30% rule, you should not spend more than one-third of your gross income on rent.
+For example, if your rent is close to the median for a one-bedroom apartment in Colorado Springs at $1,154, according to the 30% rule, your monthly wages should be at least $3,846.67 per month or an annual salary of $46,160.

-If you know you will have a lot of additional living costs, whether it be dining, entertainment, etc., you’ll need to anticipate these needs and search for a higher salary, a less expensive apartment, or if you’re lucky, both.
+If you know you will have a lot of additional living costs, such as dining, entertainment, etc., you’ll need to anticipate these needs and search for a higher salary, a less expensive apartment, or both.

 Thankfully, the typical annual salaries of common professions in Colorado Springs are highly competitive.
-The three highest typical annual salaries belong to Management, Computer, and Mathematical, and Architecture and Engineering positions, respectively.
+For example, the three highest typical annual salaries belong to Management, Computer, and Mathematical, and Architecture and Engineering positions, respectively.

 Job Market in Colorado Springs